ni/monodrive-documentation/docs/scenario_editor/trajectory_files.md

 ## Using the State Sensor

-In order to save all vehicles in a single simulation and generate a Trajectory File for Relay mode, a monoDrive State Sensor should be placed on the ego vehicle (i.e. the vehicle the simulation will control during playback).
+In order to save all vehicles in a single simulation and generate a Trajectory File for Replay mode, a monoDrive State Sensor should be placed on the ego vehicle (i.e. the vehicle the simulation will control during playback).
 To attach the state sensor:

 1. Click on the vehicle to designate as the ego vehicle